 - how much potential risk you posed to the public.

 If you were handed a citation from a police officer, you can request a clerk magistrate hearing by checking the correct box on the back of the ticket and sending the citation to the address listed.
 Shortly thereafter, you should receive a summons to appear at the hearing.

-Contact the Law Offices of Tom Kokonowski, Esq. today to schedule a consultation to discuss your case in detail and to learn more about the legal options you have available to you.
+Contact the Criminal Defense Attorney Thomas Kokonowski. today to schedule a consultation to discuss your case in detail and to learn more about the legal options you have available to you.